Siblings need to have a good relationship because they are the only people in the world who grow up with you and can be lifelong friends and support.

 Being able to share secrets

-I can remember many nights laying in my top bunk listening to my little sister spill all her secrets to me.
+I remember many nights laying in my top bunk and listening to my little sister spill all her secrets.
 It helped us create a strong bond.

 Types of sibling relationships & how they differ

 Siblings come in many different types, from full-blooded, half-siblings, step-siblings, and adopted siblings.

 Other than the actual definition difference of these siblings, bonding can also be affected by the type of sibling.
 It may take longer for step-siblings or adopted siblings to become thick as thieves.

 A full-blooded sibling is also called a biological sibling.
 These siblings share a similar genetic make-up of both parents.
 Full-blooded siblings are more likely to live with their siblings from birth.

 While this type of sibling has the least obstacles in becoming well bonded, it is not guaranteed that they will bond easily or well.
 Things like attitude, personality, and values can put a wedge between siblings inhibiting bonding.

 A half-sibling is a child who shares only one parent with their sibling.
 It could be mom or dad.
 These children can have different relationships with their siblings depending on custody arrangements.

 Sometimes there is more resentment in these relationships because the older sibling can feel like the parent is moving on and leaving them behind.